How can you do the most good with your donation?

 Your money goes further overseas

-Helping people in Australia usually involves tackling extremely complex, poorly understood problems.
-Many popular approaches simply don’t work, and those that do work can be very expensive.
-In the poorest parts of the world though, people suffer from very different problems.
+In the poorest parts of the world, some of the problems preventing people from overcoming poverty can be improved with simple and cheap solutions.
 A child may die of malaria for lack of a $3 bed net, or of diarrhea for lack of a 5 cent packet of nutrients.
 That means your donation can have a much larger impact if targeted at cost-effective interventions operating in developing countries.
-By focusing on suffering caused by preventable and treatable diseases, we can help the greatest number of people possible.

 Not all charities are equal